 Criminal Records: DUI Is the #1 Issue

 Being a US citizen does not exempt you from IRPA's criminal inadmissibility provisions.
-Under IRPA s.36, a foreign national is inadmissible if convicted of an offence outside Canada that, if committed in Canada, would constitute an indictable offence.
+Under IRPA s.36, a foreign national can be inadmissible if convicted of (or having committed) an offence outside Canada that, if committed in Canada, would be an offence under an Act of Parliament.
+The key is Canadian equivalency: what matters is how the equivalent offence is treated under Canadian law, not how it was classified in the US.
+An offence punishable in Canada by a maximum term of at least 10 years can amount to serious criminality under IRPA s.36(1).

 Other criminal convictions that commonly create inadmissibility issues for Americans entering Canada include: